pb33f/libopenapi/README.md

     // build a v3 model.
     docModel, errs := doc.BuildV3Model()

-    // if anything went wrong building, indexing and resolving the model, an error is thrown if errs != nil {
+    // if anything went wrong building, indexing and resolving the model, errors are thrown. if errs != nil {
-        panic(fmt.Sprintf("cannot create new document: %e", err))
+        panic(fmt.Sprintf("cannot create new document: %e", errs))
     }

     // get a reference to SchemaOne and ParameterOne